-(1) A certifying physician issuing a written certification on or after July 1, 2014, must have completed a minimum of 2.0 Category 1 continuing professional development credits as defined in

-243 CMR 2.06(6)(a)1: Category 1.
-A certifying CNP issuing a written certification on or after July 1, 2014, must have completed a minimum of one program meeting the requirements of 244 CMR 5.00: Continuing Education and 6.00: Approval of Nursing Education Programs and the General Conduct Thereof.
+(1) A certifying physician issuing a written certification on or after July 1, 2014, must have completed a minimum of 2.0 Category 1 continuing professional development credits as defined in 243 CMR 2.06(6)(a)1: Category 1.
+A certifying CNP issuing a written certification on or after July 1, 2014, must have completed a minimum of one program meeting the requirements of 244 CMR 5.00: Continuing Education and 244 CMR 6.00: Approval of Nursing Education Programs and the General Conduct Thereof.
+A certifying physician assistant issuing a written certification must have completed a minimum of one program meeting the requirements of 263 CMR 3.05(3).
 Such programs must explain the proper use of marijuana, including side effects, dosage, and contraindications, including with psychotropic drugs, as well as on substance abuse recognition, diagnosis, and treatment related to marijuana.